kp-student/Bubbistix_WTS/README.md

 ## About

-Bubbistix is a fun, colorful online sticker shop.
+> Bubbistix is a fun, colorful online sticker shop.
-This repository contains the **front-end HTML, CSS, and assets** for the website as a requirement for Web Systems and Technology H3101.
+> This repository contains the **initial front-end HTML, CSS, and assets** for the website as a requirement for Web Systems and Technology H3101.

+> **Note:**
+> This is the initial launch using only HTML and CSS.
+> Future updates will introduce JavaScript for interactivity and Bootstrap for enhanced styling and responsive features.

 ---